jenseng/xsslint/README.md

 # usage

-xsslint's API is simple; it accepts a filename and returns an array of warnings objects for that file.
+xsslint's API is simple; it accepts a filename and returns an array of warning objects for that file.
 To lint your whole codebase, you'll want a little bit of glue code like so:

 ```javascript